Jackenmen/JackCogs/README.md

 * **banmessage** - Send message on ban in a chosen channel.
 Supports images!
 * **categoryhelp** - Command for getting help for category that ignores case-sensitivity.
 * **cogboard** - Search for cogs in approved repos on CogBoard.
+* **emojiinfo** - Get information about emojis and see how to use them in your code.
 * **mee6rank** - Get detailed information about your Mee6 rank.
 * **membercount** - Get count of all members + humans and bots separately.
 * **modroles** - Allow moderators without manage roles permission to assign configured roles to users.